-Our research addresses questions about how adults communicate with children in a number of different contexts (e.g., legal, clinical, healthcare, and education).
-We are interested in various aspects of children’s memory and narrative development, and the ways in which adult interactions influence what and how children communicate about what they know.
-For example, we work at the intersection of developmental and forensic psychology to conduct research on children’s eyewitness testimony and effective interviewing techniques for helping children describe their experiences.
-We also investigate how specific tools (such as diagrams, and likert scales) may be useful in helping children to communicate.
+Our research examines how adults communicate with children in a number of different contexts (e.g., legal, clinical, healthcare, and education).
+We are interested in children’s memory and narrative development, and the ways in which their interactions with adults influence what they communicate.
+For example, we consider developmental and forensic issues and address questions about children’s eyewitness testimony and effective interviewing techniques for helping children describe their experiences.

-We conduct our research through lab-based studies, such as staging a unique and interesting event at school and later interviewing children to see what they remember.
-In conjunction with Child, Youth and Family and the New Zealand Police, we also conduct field-based studies where we examine the factors that influence interviewing practice in investigations of child maltreatment.
+We conduct lab-based studies by staging unique and interesting events at childcare centres and schools and then interviewing children to see what they remember.
+In conjunction with Oranga Tamariki and the New Zealand Police, we also conduct field-based studies where we examine the factors that influence interviewing practice in investigations of child maltreatment.